msimecek/ASCEND_EshopBot/ASCEND_Chatbot.md

 # Customer Profile

-[Adastra](https://www.adastra.cz) is aninternational consulting company with over 20 years of experience in providingcomprehensive software solutions and services tailored to the specific needs ofbusinesses.
-Adastra has built and continue to develop a dominant position inthe field of Information Management in four key competencies – DataWarehousing, Business Intelligence, including Mobile BI, Master Data Managementand Enterprise Application Integration.
+[Adastra](https://www.adastra.cz) is an international consulting company with over 20 years of experience in providing comprehensive software solutions and services tailored to the specific needs of businesses.
+Adastra has built and continue to develop a dominant position in the field of Information Management in four key competencies – Data Warehousing, Business Intelligence, including Mobile BI, Master Data Managementand Enterprise Application Integration.
 Among clients in the Czech Republic areAhold, Cetelem, ČSOB, ČSOB Pojišťovna, Equa bank, GE Money bank, PPF, ŠkodaAuto, Tipsport, Telefonica O2, Vodafone.
 The European activities of AdastraGroup are managed from our headquarters in Prague and our branches in London,Frankfurt, Bratislava, Sofia and Moscow.
 Adastra offices for North America arein Toronto and New York.

 [Awards](http://www.adastra.cz/en/about-adastra/awards): Canada´s 50 Best Managed Companies, TOP 100 2014, IT Project ofthe year – 2012, European Business Award, Via Bona 2012, ISO 9001:2009,ISO 27001:2005